alexgula/antaeus/README.md

   But, since currently invoices do not include any date, I omit this part of the functionality.
   In the real system I'd argue it is necessary.
+- After a payment is done, we need to store the status of an invoice and that is big exclamation mark.

+  If we save invoice and then call API and fail, then an invoice is marked as paid, but actually is not.
+  I believe this is not an option.

+  If we call API and then save invoice and fail, then an invoice is paid, but is not marked as paid and will be reprocessed in the next billing cycle.
+  Here we need either a distributed transaction (external API has to support it) or be sure that external API is idempotent (allows multiple submissions of the same invoice).
+Either of solutions requires support from the API.

+  Since this is test project I assume the external API is idempotent and just will save the results.

 ### Questions outside of scope of the task